T20X/notes/sockets.md

 ## epoll()

+The central concept of the epoll API is the epoll instance, an in-kernel data structure which, from a user-space perspective, can be considered as a container for two lists:

+•  The interest list (sometimes also called the epoll set): the set of file descriptors that the process has registered an interest in monitoring.

+•  The ready list: the set of file descriptors that are "ready" for I/O.  The ready list is a subset of (or, more precisely, a set of references to) the file descriptors in the interest list.
+The ready list is dynamically populated by the kernel as a result of I/O activity on those file descriptors.

 ### Level-triggered and edge-triggered

   The epoll event distribution interface is able to behave both as edge-triggered (ET) and as level-triggered (LT).
 The difference between the two mechanisms can be described as follows.
 Suppose